JJuanVolpe/JJUANVOLPE/README.md

 ### 🔭 Currently developing a project in group with Django.

-### 🌱 Actually learning some about Machine Learning & Parallel Programming.
+### 🌱 Actually learning about Machine Learning techniques.